stormalf/go_ibmi/README.md

     ./all.bash

-And if all is correct you will see something like :
+And if all is correct you will see something like (with go 1.22.8 only for now) :

     ##### Test execution environment.
     # GOARCH: ppc64
     # CPU: POWER10
     # GOOS: aix
     # OS Version: OS400 5 7 00780005CAB1

+## current status

+The go 1.24 failed with same changes done on 1.22.8.
+Memory issue during compilation of go module.